 So we decided we would just drive down to Seattle, park somewhere and take the ferry.
 Well, I plugged it into the old Google maps app and the next thing you know we are driving the Rogue onto the ferry.
 So a quick call to Jeff elicited the suggestion that we just drive over and pick them up and head up to Port Townsend for lunch instead.

 Port Townsend is nothing short of spectacular.
 More Victorian architecture and cool little shops than one person can stand.
 I need to go back.
 All we did was eat and then drive around a bit but as usual we were out of time.
 Hey, I had to stop for coffee on the way up after that long arduous (okay, 35-minute) ferry ride.

 Because, really, my OTHER complaint about our digs is a Keurig coffee machine.
 Ugh.
 Why would anyone have one of those things?

-This morning Bill suggested - since I spent all day yesterday gasping every time we caught sight of Mount Baker or Mount Rainier - that instead of our original plan for the Pike Place Market today we head out to drive around Rainier.
+This morning Bill suggested--since I spent all day yesterday gasping every time we caught sight of Mount Baker or Rainier--that instead of our original plan for the Pike Place Market today we head out to drive around Rainier.
 So we did.
 We never made it around, unfortunately.
 We got waylaid by the road up to Sunrise Lodge in the National Park (now closed for the season).
 It's a wow.

 I wish we could have continued the loop to Paradise Inn (also closed for the season).
 Next time.

-Does anyone doubt the need to care for these incredible public spaces?
+Can anyone seriously doubt the need to care for these incredible public spaces?
 We spent $30 to drive up that highway to the Sunrise.
 Worth every damned cent.

 In the end, we will probably make the trip downtown (NOT up the Space Needle) before we leave on Wednesday afternoon.
 We shall see!